Co-Editors in Chief:

-Marina Kolesnichenko (Max Delbrück Center, Berlin): Post-doctoral researcher at the Max Delbrück Center for Molecular Medicine in Berlin, Germany, where she is investigating the role of NF-kappa B in senescent cells and in a murine model of Inflammatory Bowel Disease.
-Marina was a Skaggs Scholar and completed her DPhil in Biochemistry working in Andre Furger’s lab on intergenic splicing.
-She did her PhD in the lab of Peter Vogt at TSRI, researching mTOR signalling in senescence.
-Before coming to Oxford, Marina was at UCSF for her MSc in Biomedical Sciences and at Dartmouth College, where she completed triple major in Molecular Biology, German Studies and French Literature.
+Marina Kolesnichenko (Max Delbrück Center, Berlin): PI at the Charité Universitätsmedizin Berlin working on inflammation and cellular senescence.
+Marina was a post-doctoral researcher at the Max Delbrück Center for Molecular Medicine where she worked NFkappa B signalling.
+She completed her DPhil in Biochemistry with the focus on RNA processing in Oxford, and her PhD in the lab of Peter Vogt at TSRI, researching mTOR signalling in senescence.
+Before coming to Oxford, Marina was at UCSF for her MSc in Biomedical Sciences.
 Marina is active in outreach and is currently serving as Regional Leader for the Lincoln Alumni in Germany and as Vice-President of the Oxford Alumni Society Berlin.

 Alex (Che Chun) Tsui (Biochemistry): Skaggs (USA) and Croucher (Hong Kong) Scholar on a joint PhD and DPhil program between Oxford University and TSRI.
 Previously Rhodes Scholar Finalist from Hong Kong.
 Alex researches mechanisms of novel ion channels, via a combined structural-computational approach.
 Before coming to Oxford, Alex graduated with a MSc in Biology (Structural Biology & Biophysics) from the Swiss Federal Institute of Technology Zurich (ETH Zürich).
 He was awarded First Class Honours for his BSc in Biochemistry from the University College London.
 At Phenotype, Alex manages sponsorship, funds, and layout design.
 Outside of work, Alex enjoys wine tasting and learning about viticulture.
 He recently attained the WSET Level 3 (Advanced) Award in Wines.